darrell60rabec5z/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
 It's better to write clear, simple code first and optimize only when necessary, based on profiling and performance metrics.

+# 2023-12-15
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that while optimizing code for performance can be important, it's often more effective to write clear and maintainable code first, and only optimize when necessary.
+Spending too much time on optimization early on can lead to overly complex code that's difficult to understand and modify later on.
+It's better to focus on writing good code and then optimize only after profiling and identifying bottlenecks.